GPO: Learning from Critical Steps to Improve LLM Reasoning: Method

-\textbf{Identifying the Critical Step via Advantage.} We measure importance of each reasoning step using advantage functions in RL.
-For any candidate step $y_i$ within a predicted reasoning trajectory $y$, its advantage quantifies the incremental value of taking that step, defined as the relative change in $Q$-value when adding $y_i$ to the current partial sequence $y_{0:i-1}$, \ie $A^{\pi}(x, y_{0:i-1}; y_i) = Q^{\pi}(x, y_{0:i-1}; y_i) - Q^{\pi}(x, y_{0:i-2}; y_{i-1})$.
+\textbf{Identifying the Critical Step via Advantage.} We measure the importance of each reasoning step using advantage functions in RL.
+For any candidate step $y_i$ within a predicted reasoning trajectory $y$, its advantage quantifies the incremental value of taking that step, defined as the relative change in $Q$-value when adding $y_i$ to the current partial sequence $y_{0:i-1}$, \ie $A^{\pi}(x, y_{0:i-1}; y_i) = Q^{\pi}(x, y_{0:i-1}; y_i) - Q^{\pi}(x, y_{0:i-2}; y_{i-1})$\footnote{In RL, the advantage function is defined as $A(s_t, a_t) = Q(s_t, a_t) - V(s_t)$.
+In our setting, with deterministic transitions and zero intermediate rewards, this expression simplifies to the difference between consecutive $Q$-values: $Q(s_t, a_t) - Q(s_{t-1}, a_{t-1})$.} .
 Here, the $Q$-function $Q^{\pi}(x, y_{0:i-1}; y_i)$ estimates the expected future reward of taking action $y_i$ after observing prefix $y_{0:i-1}$ under an auxiliary policy $\pi$.
 Formally, given a problem $x$ with the gold answer $y_{gold}$, and a predicted trajectory $y$ sampled from the policy $\pi$, we define: $ \scalebox{1.0}{$\displaystyle Q^{\pi}(x, y_{0:i-1};\ y_i) = \mathbb{E}_{y^{\text{new}}_{i+1:H-1} \sim \pi (\cdot \mid x, y_{1:i})} \left[ r\left( [y_{0:i}, y^{\text{new}}_{i+1:H-1}], y_{gold} \right) \right] $} $.
 The reward function $r(\cdot)$ compares the completed trajectory (including sampled future steps) with the ground-truth solution $y_{gold}$.
 The policy $\pi$ governs how future steps are sampled; It can be unbiasedly estimated via MC simulations~\cite{sutton1998reinforcement} by sampling multiple continuations from the current step under policy $\pi$.
-In \autoref{sec:scaling}, we will evaluate how number of MC simulations affects the performance of \sys.
+In \autoref{sec:scaling}, we will evaluate how the number of MC simulations affects the performance of \sys.